Swell Maps

-Swell Maps were an English experimental DIY, early punk or post-punk rock group from Birmingham, England, active in various forms between 1972 and 1980.
-Influenced by bands such as T. Rex and the German krautrock groups such as Can and Faust, they went on to be influential to many others in the post-punk era.
+Swell Maps was an English experimental DIY, early punk and post-punk rock group from Birmingham, England active in various forms between 1972 and 1980.
+Influenced by bands such as T. Rex and German krautrock groups such as Can and Faust, they went on to be influential to many others in the post-punk era.

 History

 Although it had existed in various forms since 1972, Swell Maps formed into a coherent musical entity after the beginning of British punk.
 The band consisted of Solihull teenagers Epic Soundtracks (real name Kevin Paul Godfrey), his brother Nikki Sudden (real name Adrian Nicholas Godfrey), Jowe Head (Stephen Bird), Biggles Books (Richard Scaldwell), Phones Sportsman (David Barrington) and John "Golden" Cockrill.
 The band released the single "Read About Seymour" in 1977.
-It is widely considered to be a classic punk era single, and is referenced in the song "Part Time Punks" by Television Personalities.
+The Guardians production editor Campbell Stevenson cited it as one of 25 classic punk singles, and is referenced in the song "Part Time Punks" by Television Personalities.

-After recording their first John Peel session Swell Maps went into WMRS studio to record their first album A Trip to Marineville, which was released in 1979.
+After recording their first John Peel session Swell Maps went into WMRS studio to record their first album, A Trip to Marineville, which was released in 1979.
 They recorded a second album, Swell Maps in "Jane From Occupied Europe", in 1980.

 The band toured Belgium, the Netherlands and Italy before splitting up in April 1980.
-A double album of archival recordings, Whatever Happens Next..., was released shortly afterwards, but has not been reissued since.
+A double album of archival recordings and Peel sessions, Whatever Happens Next..., was released shortly afterwards, but unlike the first two LPs, it has not been reissued since.